-12.3.1.
+12.2.1.
 Primary outcome analysis

-The primary analysis will use a logistic regression model for the primary outcome of 30-day mortality, adjusting for centre as a random effect (or e.g. centres combined at a regional level if there are many small centres) and age (stratification variable) as a fixed effect.
-Unadjusted results will also be presented to support the findings of the primary analysis.
+The main analysis will be according to the intention to treat principle and use an ordinal logistic regression model for the primary outcome of DAOH-90 adjusting for centre as a random effect (or e.g. centres combined at a regional level if there are many small centres) and any pre-specified baseline covariates strongly predictive of outcome.
+A sensitivity analysis using imputation of missing values will be considered only if the proportion of cases with missing values is sufficiently large.

-12.3.2.
+12.2.2.
 Secondary outcome analysis